vEnhance/web.evanchen.cc/input/faq-linux.md

 with every keystroke adding one character.
 But when you are _editing_ or _moving_, instead _every keystroke is a command_ (no ctrl needed).
-Here's a picture of what my cheat sheet looks like:
-[taken from vi-emu](https://boredzo.org/vi_tutorial/vi_tutorial-Dvorak-Color.pdf)
+Here's a picture of what my cheat sheet looks like, [taken from vi-emu](https://boredzo.org/vi_tutorial/vi_tutorial-Dvorak-Color.pdf) (Dvorak keys):
-(Dvorak keys):